Cursive Generator

 ✗ Avoid Texture For:

-140lb/300gsm cold-pressed watercolor paper with moderate texture.
-Excellent for broad-edge calligraphy combined with watercolor washes or gouache lettering.
-The tooth holds paint well while providing enough body for ink work.
-Works beautifully for rustic invitations or artistic pieces where texture adds character.
+140lb/300gsm cold-pressed watercolor paper with moderate tooth.
+I use this for broad-edge calligraphy combined with watercolor washes or gouache lettering.
+The texture holds wet media well while still accepting ink from wide nibs.
+Works for rustic invitations or artistic pieces where texture adds character to the aesthetic.

 Arches Text Wove (Hot Pressed)